Vyral/base-template/_posts/2018-12-07-what-does-a-great-listing-presentation-entail.md

 2:26 - The importance of knowing a buyer or seller’s motivation.

-4:00 - How to prepare for a buyer and listing consultations.
+4:00 - How to prepare for buyer and listing consultations.

 12:57 - Why listing presentations matter.